-Figure 21 depicts the result computed by minimizing (9) using the convex relaxation approach.
-As input data we used a line-finder developed by the group of Prof. Förstner [21].
-Figure 21(b) shows a few hundred line-fragments computed for the scene depicted in (a).
-As similarity measure w(i, j) between two primitives (line-fragments) i and j we used the relative angle between these primitives.
-Correspondingly, as the graph of w shows in Figure 21(c), two lines are similar if there relative angle is close to a multiple of $\pi/2$.
-We refer to [34] for more elaborate similarity measures which, however, are not essential for testing our approach from the optimization point of view.
+Fig. 17 depicts the result computed by minimizing (7) using the convex relaxation approach.
+As input data, we used a line-finder developed by the group of Professor Förstner [20].
+Fig. 17b shows a few hundred line-fragments computed for the scene depicted in Fig. 17a.
+As similarity measure w(i,j) between two primitives (line-fragments) i and j we used the relative angle between these primitives.
+Correspondingly, as the graph of w shows in Fig. 17c, two lines are similar if their relative angle is close to a multiple of $\pi/2$ .
+We refer to [33] for more elaborate similarity measures which, however, are not essential for testing our approach from the optimization point of view.